adriangb/scikeras/docs/source/wrappers.rst

 ^^^^^^^^^^^^

 This behaves similar to the same parameter in ``sklearn`` estimators.
-If set to an integer or a :class:`~numpy.random.RandomState` instance, it will be used to seed the random number generators used to initialize the graph and optimizers.
+If set to an integer or a :py:class:`~numpy.random.RandomState` instance, it will be used to seed the random number generators used to initialize the graph and optimizers.
 Note that use of this parameter may have unforeseen consequences since ``TensorFlow`` only has a *global* random